+8.a Conclusion for KI#1: System Architecture to Support Sensing

-To support KI#1 System Architecture to Support Sensing, the following principles are concluded: Principle 1: one new Network Function (i.e. Sensing Function, SF) is defined to support Sensing Service. the SF may contain Sensing control functionality (SCF) and Sensing Processing functionality (SPF).
+To support KI#1 System Architecture to Support Sensing, the following principles are concluded and is recommended for normative work: Principle 1: One new Network Function i.e., Sensing Management Function (SeMF) is defined to support Sensing Service.
+The SeMF may contain two logical entities i.e., Sensing control functionality (SCF) and Sensing Processing functionality (SPF).
+The SCF handles the control plane interactions for sensing procedures.
+The SPF handles the sensing data to generate the sensing result.

 NOTE 1: There is no standardized interface between the SCF and SPF in Rel-20 5G-A.

-NOTE 2: How to capture the deployment options of SPF(s) functionality and SCF functionality of the same SF, e.g. co-located or separated, can be discussed during the normative phase.
+NOTE 2: How to capture the deployment options of SPF(s) functionality and SCF functionality of the same SeMF, e.g. co-located or separated, can be discussed during the normative phase.

-NOTE 3: The final name and Acronym for Sensing Function may need further update if necessary.

 Principle 2: NO dedicated storage NF is needed to store the Sensing data and Sensing result.